Leading German Law Firm in the Field of Immigration, Residence Permits and Citizenship Rights

 Should you require advice on how to make an application for German citizenship, make sure to contact our office.
 We are fully aware that every story and case is different and unique.
 In such matters an application will depend on the facts of the case.
 Therefore, in order to have the best chance of success it is worth giving yourself competent and knowledgeable legal counsel.

 At Schlun & Elseven our lawyers are knowledgeable in a range of legal areas with particular expertise in the field of immigration and citizenship rights.
 Our lawyers also highly value the importance of clear and direct communication.
-We aim to ensure that nothing gets lost in translation.
-With this in mind, our team can provide clear legal advice in English, French, Spanish, Portuguese, Turkish and Russian as well as German.
+With this in mind, our team can provide clear legal advice in English as well as German.
 If you are unsure of whether you are eligible or just not sure how to proceed next contact us directly.